-BIOL 806P - Plant Ecology......3 hours A study of plants in relation to their environment.
-Three hours of laboratory or field work each week.
-Offered on-campus only.
+BIOL 803P - Plant Physiology......3 hours Life processes of plants with an emphasis on water relations and hormonal and stress physiology.
+Three hours of laboratory each week.
+Offered online, Fall of even-numbered years and on-campus on demand.

 BIOL 810P - Fire Ecology and Management in Grasslands.....1 hour Familiarizes students with the role of fire as a major ecosystem process in grasslands and its use as a management tool.
 Provides the opportunity for certification for prescribed burning and wildland firefighting at federal, state, or private agency levels.
 Offered "in the field" on demand.